akb89/pyfn/README.md

   --filter overlap_fes
 ```
 Using `--filter overlap_fes` will skip all annotationsets with overlapping
-frame elements, as those cases are not supported in the BIOS format.
+frame elements, as those cases are not supported by the BIOS format.

 ### From FN XML to SEMAFOR CoNLL
 To generate the `train.frame.elements` file used to train SEMAFOR, and the
-`{dev,test}.frames` used for decoding, do:
+`{dev,test}.frames` file used for decoding, do:

 ```bash
 pyfn convert \